TAHI Taster Workshops 2026

 Begin the new year with discoveries, curiosity, and creativity with TAHI’s bite-sized workshops.
 Find here different themes within the field of the creative arts therapies and the expressive arts practice/therapy.
 From foundations and principles to context-focused practice; from personal professional development to exploring wellbeing, we’ll explore the field of the creative arts therapies and the expressive arts, and how this can be applied to your own fields of work and practice.

-April 19, 2026 | 10:00 AM – 12:00 PM
+May 17, 2026 | 10:00 AM – 12:00 PM

 MAGIS Creative Spaces, Ayala Alabang Village, Muntinlupa City, Metro Manila